Planning maternity leave with your boss

 Talk to your partner about their options

 If you have a partner, you’ll want to keep in mind what sort of parental leave they may have access to.
-If your partner can take time off following the birth – whether a formal parental leave or some other arrangement – they should definitely do so.
+If your partner can take time off following the birth – whether an employer-sponsored leave or some other arrangement- they should definitely do so.

 If they are able to take time off, do you two want to take your time off together?
-Time off together in those first days after bringing Baby home can be hugely important because you’ll be recovering and they will need so much care.
+Time off together in those first days after bringing the baby home can be hugely important because you’ll be recovering, and they will need so much care.
 Other times, couples might decide it makes the most sense to stagger their parental leaves, with one following right after the other.
-Your family should decide what would be preferable for you.
+Your family should decide what would be preferable for you based on medical needs and available childcare.

 Brush up on your rights as a pregnant employee

-There’s a lot that can be uncertain during pregnancy, but one thing that is assuring is that there are laws in place to protect you during this time.
-So it can be empowering to know your rights as both an employee and a pregnant woman and remember that you can continue to succeed at work as a valuable employee.
+There’s a lot that can be uncertain during pregnancy, but one thing that is reassuring is that there are laws in place to protect you during this time.
+So it can be empowering to know your rights as a pregnant employee.
+You are valuable!

-You can speak with HR if you have any questions about this, or if you think you may need accommodations.
-You can also be in touch with HR or take some time to reread your employment contract and employee handbook to determine if you’re allowed any other maternity benefits.
+You can speak with HR if you have any questions about this or if you think you may need accommodations.
+You can also be in touch with HR or take some time to reread your employment contract and employee handbook to determine if you’re allowed any other family benefits.
+If you ever feel you aren’t being supported adequately, you can file a report with the EEOC.

 Think about whether you want to combine options

-Depending on your employer’s policies, some women and families choose to use a combination of maternity leave or FMLA leave along with other options for time off – like vacation time, personal days, or sick days.
+Depending on your employer’s policies, some families choose to use a combination of employer paternal leave or FMLA leave along with other options for time off – like vacation time, personal days, or sick days.
 Consider what sort of time off would be paid or unpaid.
-And if it happens to be an option at your company, you may even want to explore returning to work part-time, working a flex schedule, or working remotely in the beginning, as a way to ease back after leave and have a bit more time with Baby.
-There’s certainly a lot to consider when planning for parental leave, and all parents have to do what’s best for their family based on the leave options available to them.
-HR can help walk you through all of your options.
+If it happens to be an option at your company, you may even want to explore returning to work part-time, working a flex schedule, or working remotely in the beginning as a way to ease back after leave and have a bit more time with Baby.
+There’s certainly a lot to consider when planning for parental leave, and all parents have to do what’s best for their family based on the leave options and childcare available to them.

 When it’s time to work with your boss and HR to plan your leave…